Mission Statement & History

 • We address socially relevant topics

-3. The GDCh is a global leader
+3. The GDCh is a globally leading society

 • We promote international exchange at member level